 Colorado is home to a unique number of wildlife attractions.
 You can see alligators in the San Luis Valley at the Gator Farm.
 Or spend a rewarding day southeast of Denver at the Great Mustang Escape, bonding with the beautiful horses there.
 Located just west of Colorado Springs is a wild canine sanctuary, home a several wolf and fox species.

 In addition to all the developed attractions, you can witness a range of native wildlife all around the state.
-Big animals include deer, elk, moose, mountain lions, black bears, foxes, coyotes, bobcats, among others.
-Smaller animals include marmots, raccoons, prairie dogs, rabbits, squirrels, chipmunks, rats, mice, birds, insects.
+Big animals include deer, elk, moose, mountain lions, black bears, foxes, coyotes, and bobcats, among others.
+Smaller animals include marmots, raccoons, prairie dogs, rabbits, squirrels, chipmunks, rats, mice, birds, and insects.

 With over a third of the land in Colorado, federal public land, wildlife has plenty of places to roam.
-It’s easy to spot wildlife, both big and small if you’re patient and your not racing through the state.
+It’s easy to spot wildlife, both big and small if you’re patient and you’re not racing through the state.
 Depending on what you’re looking for, will dictate where you go.
 The Colorado Parks & Wildlife (CPW) oversees some of the state’s parks and wildlife areas.

 Tips for Viewing Colorado Wildlife